Long Duk Dong: Legacy as Asian caricature

-Of Dong's love interest who is physically larger than him, Kent Ono and Vincent Pham write in Asian Americans And The Media, "The gender roles are switched.
-While this representation aims to provide comic relief, it both feminizes Asian American men and simultaneously constructs alternative gender and sexuality as aberrant."
-NPR's Kat Chow said, "To be sure, there's nothing wrong with swapping gender roles, on-screen or off.
-What's icky about this relationship is how the filmmakers present it...
-Dong's femininity makes him weak, and we're meant to laugh at this."
+NPR revisited in 2015 the legacy of Long Duk Dong, describing the character as "cringeworthy" and emblematic of Hollywood's reliance on offensive Asian stereotypes.
+NPR's Kat Chow highlighted how the character reinforced tropes of Asian men as socially awkward, sexually inept, and perpetually foreign, further emphasizing the harm caused by such portrayals.
+Academic perspectives, such as those of Kent Ono and Vincent Pham, criticized the film's comedic framing of Long Duk Dong's gender and sexuality as aberrant, which contributed to the feminization of Asian-American men.
+Additionally, real-life implications of the character were felt by Asian-Americans, who reported being taunted with lines from the film, such as "Oh, sexy girlfriend."

+Also in 2015, NPR again addressed the controversy of the character, recalling a 2001 one-page comic published by Asian-American graphic novelist Adrian Tomine called "The Donger and Me."

 Catherine Driscoll, writing in Teen Film: A Critical Introduction, said Long Duk Dong in Sixteen Candles, Mr. Miyagi in The Karate Kid (1984), and Maria in West Side Story (1961) all represent "the homogenization of racial difference in US popular culture including teen film".
 Driscoll said of John Hughes, who directed Sixteen Candles and several other teen films, "Even critics who praise Hughes's sensitivity to adolescent drama acknowledge that his is a very partial picture of adolescence.
 The Hughes teen is white, suburban, and normatively middle-class... non-white characters appear in the background or are crass caricatures like Sixteen Candles' Long Duk Dong (Gedde Watanabe)."

-In the 2007 book Don't You Forget About Me: Contemporary Writers on the Films of John Hughes, Long Duk Dong is described as defying stereotypes, noting that "uberdork Long Duk Dong proves himself to be a party animal" and "by the nights end the school's entire social strata will have turned upside down" with Samantha, the freshman geek, and also foreign exchange student Long Duk Dong finding romantic and social success.
+Jamie Clarke, writing about the films of John Hughes in 2007, described Long Duk Dong as defying stereotypes, noting that "uberdork Long Duk Dong proves himself to be a party animal" and "by the night's end, the school's entire social strata will have turned upside down" with Samantha, the freshman geek, and also foreign exchange student Long Duk Dong finding romantic and social success.

-Gedde Watanabe commented that perhaps John Hughes thought he was breaking a stereotype with the character because Long Duk Dong was not the stereotypical nice studious Asian boy and was instead interested in going out and partying.
+Gedde Watanabe, reflecting on his portrayal in 2024, said that he did not initially perceive the role as offensive, attributing his perspective to the scarcity of roles for Asian actors at the time.
+While he acknowledged some problematic elements of the character, he emphasized the role's impact in sparking ongoing conversations about Asian representation in media and appreciated the evolving opportunities for more nuanced portrayals of Asian characters in Hollywood.

+In other media

 A 1980s cover band based in Lexington, Kentucky calls itself Long Duk Dong after the character.
-Band founder Shaun Justice said, "It's odd that a character that's not a primary character would have so much notability.
+Band founder Shan Justice said, "It's odd that a character that's not a primary character would have so much notability.
 But that one certainly did."

+In the TV series Fresh Off the Boats episode "Good Morning Orlando", in 2015, the specter of Long Duk Dong looms over Louis as he struggles with the responsibility of representing Chinese culture on a local talk show without perpetuating stereotypes.